RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

-Much more simple than the previous one!
+Much simpler than the previous one!
 But now you should ask yourself "wait! where are these screens built? where is the navigation logic? where is the back event?".
 Here is my point: in the `Activity`.
 No screen should know how to transit from one state to another.
 They just have to define the state they represent and the events that can be triggered.
 Moreover, for me, this second screen must not know the "back pressed" event.
 It is not its responsability to navigate back.
 So, now, it's time to have a look at the `Activity`:

 ### Navigation between screens